jethro-dev/ghost-ecommerce-server/README.md

 <h3 align="center">Ghost Lifestyle E-commerce (Back-end)</h3>

   <p align="center">
-    This is a back-end application for Ghost Lifestyle.
+    Ghost Lifestyle is a full-stack e-commerce application.
+This repo is the back-end application for Ghost Lifestyle e-commerce.
+Click <a href="https://github.com/jethro-dev/ghost-ecommerce-client">here</a> to go to front-end repo.
     <br />
     <a href="https://github.com/jethro-dev/ghost-ecommerce-server"><strong>Explore the docs »</strong></a>
     <br />